taylordigital13/ARjs_Unity/README.md

 ## Usage

 ### There are two menu items for this.
-"AR.js/GenerateCustomImageTarget" and "AR.js/ChangeImageTarget".
+"AR.js/Image Target/1.
+Generate Image Target" and "AR.js/Image Target/2.
+Apply Generated Image".
 The first one will open up the website where you can go to generate both the image and the .patt file that you will need.
 The second one, should only be used after you already have an ImageTarget in scene.
-It will open another window where you will need to either put in the location of the .patt file or open a file selector with one of the buttons at the bottom and you will also need to drag and drop the target image you created.
+It will open another window where you will need drag and drop both the .patt file and the target image you created.
 Then hit update.
-If you don't alter anything before hitting update, it will reset the target to the default hiro.
+If you don't alter anything before hitting update, it will reset the target to the default HIRO image target.

 ### Adding Objects
 Right click the Hierarchy to add an image target, then right click the image target to add a shape.